-The castle and the estate was divided in 1269 by the brothers Elias II, Wilhelm II and Theoderich.
+The castle and the estate were divided in 1269 by the brothers Elias II, Wilhelm II, and Theoderich.
 Three succession lines were established, which were “with the Golden Lion”, “with the Silver Lion” and “with the Buffalo Horns”.
 These three families shared the estate and lived together in the castle, forming a constitution – “Ganerbengemeinschaft”.

-Until 1815, this joint constitution remained but after that “the Silver Lion” line sold their share of the castle and the “Ganerbengemeinschaft” was then dissolved.
-In the 15th and 18th century, the “Buffalo Horns” line (later the line Eltz-Rodendorf) had ended and the shares were transferred to the Kempenich line (of the house Eltz-Kempenich), that remained as the only owner of the Eltz castle.
+Until 1815, this joint constitution remained but after that, “the Silver Lion” line sold their share of the castle, and the “Ganerbengemeinschaft” was then dissolved.
+In the 15th and 18th centuries, the “Buffalo Horns” line (later the line Eltz-Rodendorf) had ended and the shares were transferred to the Kempenich line (of the house Eltz-Kempenich), which remained as the only owner of the Eltz castle.

 Today the Rübenach and Rodendorf families’ homes in the castle are open to the public, while the Kempenich branch of the family uses the other third of the castle.

 Honestly, if I start detailing out the history of Burg Eltz, I’d need much more than just one page.
 You can check the official page of Burg Eltz to read more about its history.

 Fun Fact: Burg Eltz was featured on postal stamps from 1977 to 1982 which were published by the German post office.

 Anyway, enough about the history and fun facts, now let me help you plan a trip to the Burg Eltz and enjoy everything in and around the castle.